Exclusive: We Got Ready With The Society's Kathryn Newton For The Ralph Lauren Show

 KN: I always have room service, blast Post Malone radio, drink tea and feel cute while getting ready.
 The day usually includes a face mask right before makeup.
 The most important thing to complete a beautiful look for me is great hair and makeup.
 I have been working with @nhinako_makeup and #welovecoco Chanel products.
 I like the consistency of working with someone who knows what looks good on me.
 When it comes to hair, I love to collaborate with the hairstylist to come up with a look that completes the dress.
 Add a manicure and pedicure and lots of confidence (from the team) and I’m ready for anything.

 You've been on a red carpet frenzy this year, between promoting Pokémon Detective Pikachu, Big Little Lies and The Society.
-What's been your favorite red carpet look?
+What's been your favourite red carpet look?

-KN: My favorite red carpet moment has to be the Maison Valentino red dress from the Tokyo collection I wore to the Detective Pikachu premiere in Tokyo.
+KN: My favourite red carpet moment has to be the red dress from the Tokyo collection I wore to the Detective Pikachu premiere in Tokyo.
 The crowd really responded to me and I was so excited to be there.
 My hair was in an updo to compliment the neckline of the dress.

 Advertisement

 I also loved when I used Pokémon inspiration and dressed like a character in the movie Jigglypuff for the Times Square premiere.
-My dress was designed by Ralph&Russo.
 My manager actually carried the train for me so I could get in the car for the drive to the event.
 The dress took up the whole back seat!
 It was a total princess moment and I will never forget it.

 What other projects are you working on that we can possibly tease to our readers?